IBM-MIL/MILHorizontalCollectionView/README.md

 <br>
 ## Adding MILHorizontalCollectionView To A View Controller

-For both storyboard and programatic implementations, open the `ViewController.swift`file in the example xcode project to see an example in context.
+For both storyboard and programatic implementations, you can reference the `ViewController.swift`file in the example xcode project to see an example in context.

 <br>
 ### Programatic Implementation